tscircuit/docs/docs/guides/platform-configuration.md

 title: Platform Configuration
 description: >-
-  The Platform Configuration allows you to change tscircuit behavior to best suite the platform the tscircuit code is running on.
+  The Platform Configuration allows you to change tscircuit behavior to best suit the platform the tscircuit code is running on.
 ---

 ## Overview

-The Platform Configuration allows you to change tscircuit behavior to best suite the platform the tscircuit code is running on.
+The Platform Configuration allows you to change tscircuit behavior to best suit the platform the tscircuit code is running on.

 Some use cases:

-- Organizations may want to customize the cloud-autorouter to avoid sending sensitive designs outside your company
+- Organizations may want to customize the cloud autorouter to avoid sending sensitive designs outside your company
 - Organizations may want to use their own internal registry for importing circuits instead of [tscircuit.com](https://tscircuit.com)
 - For [autorouting.com](https://autorouting.com), we configure the platform to not perform any autorouting